 I had written up a chapter in my book – and the Rolex TV commercial my photographer Joe Blackburn had shot would run for over ten years.
 As opposed to rewriting the story, my original version in the book still rings true.

-I had already soloed Vinson on the Sunshine Face by one route, as part of my 7 Summits Solo project, and was very well acclimatized.
+I had already soloed Vinson on the Sunshine Face by one route, as part of my 7 Summits Solo project, and was well acclimatized.
 With this experience I wanted to sneak in a quick final ascent before we were due to fly out in 4 days time.

 Chapter 26, From To Everest via Antarctica, The Rolex Ridge